 You probably have some white vinegar lying around in your kitchen.
 It is not only great for sanitizing surfaces but also for washing food.

-Vinegar contains acetic acid that kills certain bacteria and viruses.
+Vinegar contains acetic acid, which has antimicrobial properties and may help reduce the growth of certain bacteria and viruses.
 This means it can help remove germs from veggies, fruits, and berries.

-To use, make a solution of one part vinegar and three parts water.
+To use, make a solution of 1 part vinegar to 3 parts water.

 Pour this homemade fruit-and-vegetable wash into a large mixing bowl.
 Allow your produce to soak for a few minutes.
 Then, rinse it under cool running water to remove any residue.